8 cubic meter-class dredger

-8 cubic meter class dredger is a class of naval auxiliary ship currently in service with the People's Liberation Army Navy (PLAN).
-The complete name of the class is 8 cubic meter grab dredger, and it can also be used as a crane ship, capable of lifting a maximum of a hundred ton for each single lift.
-In 1984, PLAN Equipment and Technology department signed a contract with East Sea Shipyard to build 8 cubic meter class dredger / crane ship designed to meet requirements of Nippon Kaiji Kyokai (ClassNK).
-The general designers were Mr. Xun Zhi-Liang (荀志亮) and Mr. Zhang Lin-Sheng (张林生).
+The 8 cubic meter class dredger is a class of naval auxiliary ship currently in service with the People's Liberation Army Navy (PLAN).
+The complete name of the class is 8 cubic meter grab dredger, and it can also be used as a crane ship, capable of lifting a maximum of a hundred tons for each single lift.
+In 1984, the PLAN Equipment and Technology department signed a contract with East Sea Shipyard to build an 8 cubic meter class dredger / crane ship designed to meet the requirements of Nippon Kaiji Kyokai (ClassNK).
+The general designers were Xun Zhi-Liang (荀志亮) and Zhang Lin-Sheng (张林生).
 Construction began in December 1984, and after completion, the ship sailed to Qingdao in June 1985 for further sea trials, which were completed successfully.
-The following month, the ship was handed over to PLAN.
+The following month, the ship was handed over to the PLAN.

 8 cubic meter class dredger in PLAN service was originally designated by a combination of two Chinese characters followed by three-digit number.
 The first Chinese character is Jiao (交), short for Jiao-Tong (交通, meaning traffic in Chinese).
 The second Chinese character is Zhua (抓), short for Zhua-Dou-Shi (抓斗, meaning grab in Chinese, because the ship is a grab dredger).
-However, the pennant numbers may have changed due to the change of Chinese naval ships naming convention.
+However, the pennant numbers may have changed due to the change of Chinese naval ship-naming convention.